 Many allergy doctors warn that these tests can give a false negative result.

 A food intolerance test may pick up on foods your child commonly eats.
-It cannot however identify the ones that you or your child might actually be sensitive or intolerant to.
+It cannot however identify the ones that you or your child might be sensitive or intolerant to.

 Do hair food intolerance tests work?

 In hair analysis, a small lock of hair is sent to a laboratory.

 The laboratory then uses energy fields in the hair to determine food intolerances.

 However, it’s important to note that these tests have limitations.